jatinsoni01/js-chain-lending-platform/README.md

 - **CSS3** – Styling, animations, and responsive design
 - **JavaScript** – Interactive features and UI logic
 - **Git & GitHub** – Version control and hosting

----

-## 🛠 How to Use
-1. Open the [live website](https://YOUR-USERNAME.github.io/js-chain-lending/) or open `index.html` locally.
-2. Navigate through the landing page and explore interactive features.
-3. Edit or extend features by modifying **HTML, CSS, and JS files**.

----

 ## 🔧 Future Enhancements
 - Integrate **user authentication** (login/signup)